sunpy/ablog/docs/manual/post-excerpts-and-images.rst

 Excerpts
 --------

-ABlog, by default, uses first two paragraphs of the document to generate an excerpt for a post.
+ABlog, by default, uses first paragraph of the document as post excerpt.
 Default number of paragraphs to use in excerpts is controlled via :confval:`post_auto_excerpt` configuration variable.
 This option can be overwritten using ``:excerpt:`` option in :rst:dir:`post` directive.

 Alternatively, you can provide some content in a post directive as follows::